 In addition, many Wall Street funds are limited to a single niche, like U.S. stocks, or mid-cap stocks, for example.
 If their niche happens to be overvalued across the board, well, they’re out of luck.
 If it’s the 2000 tech bubble and they happen to be a technology mutual fund, they still have to buy tech stocks.

 In contrast, I go anywhere, find bargains wherever they are, and try to navigate around bubbles and look at unloved areas.
-This helps avoid the problem of market efficiency, because there are rather few “cross players,” meaning investors that are willing to put money in value stocks, growth stocks, emerging markets, developed foreign markets, or commodity producers, whenever there is a major opportunity somewhere.
+This helps avoid the problem of market efficiency, because there are rather few “cross players,” meaning investors that are willing to put money in value stocks, growth stocks, emerging markets, developed foreign markets, or commodity producers, gold, or even Bitcoin, whenever there is a major opportunity somewhere.

 Sometimes it’s a U.S. value stock that is stronger than people think, or it could be a reasonably priced powerhouse U.S. growth stock that has run into some short-term issues.
 Maybe it’s a fundamentally strong but out-of-favor obscure Russian stock that nobody on Wall Street cares about, or maybe it’s a fast-growing Indian stock.
 It could be a large technology company or a small gold royalty company.
 There’s hardly anyone out there doing this; moving capital to wherever value happens to be, with a long-term view and broad diversification for risk management.